sbseltzer/love-bone/README.md

 end
 ```

-These attachments create the skin for our actor, who is now visible to us.
+Our actor will be visible to us as soon as we call its `Draw` method.
 However, we can't look at this animation quite yet.

 #### Adding transformations